Tresjs/post-processing/docs/guide/index.md

 Because Post-processing, is not an easy task, fortunate now it is 😜.

-::: info
+::: warning
-This package is not required to use with the core library, but it can make your DX significally better, specially for complex scenes.
+This package is still in development, so be mindful of that when using it in production.
 :::

 ## Installation